connorads/svelte-on-cloudflare/slides/slides.md

 <!-- list_item_newlines: 3 -->
 - Intro to hosting with Cloudflare
 - Demo
-- Living with Cloudflare - some drawbacks
+- Living with Cloudflare - good and bad
 <!-- end_slide -->

 Who are we